What Kind of Roof Do I Have? Comprehensive Guide to Identifying Your Roof Type

 3. Flat Roof: Requires materials that manage water pooling, such as:

-• Slate: Adds sophistication and is extremely long-lasting.
+• Slate: Adds sophistication and longevity.

 5. Gambrel Roof: Commonly found on barns and colonial homes, suitable materials include: